How To Ship Prefabricated Building Modules

 Packing List

-A detailed packing list specifying module dimensions, weight, and packaging details is essential.
+A comprehensive packing list detailing module dimensions, weight, and packaging specifications is indispensable for customs clearance and inventory management.

 Bill of Lading